 But of course it is not a new way of baking our loaves; it's how it has been done for thousands of years.

-Once you’ve sampled the sourdough version of real-bread, you will find it tastes so good that anything more than just plain butter is superfluous; one slice may well be enough.
+Once you’ve sampled the sourdough version of real-bread, you will find it tastes so good that anything more than just plain butter is superfluous.
+One slice may well be enough; whole grains very quickly give satiety and even provide the subsequent meal effect.

-I hope the distinction between real and fake bread is becoming clearer; it tastes better, is more nutritious and is less likely to give you a bellyache.
+I hope the distinction between real and fake bread is becoming clearer; sourdough tastes better, is more nutritious and is less likely to give you a bellyache.

-I have extensively covered the meaning of real bread in this column; simply it means baking with freshly-ground wholemeal that has exactly the same proportions of bran, germ and white flour as in the original grain.
-So you have to own or have access to a mill; and no additives.
+I will extensively cover the meaning of real bread in this column.
+In short it means baking with freshly-ground wholemeal that has exactly the same proportions of bran, germ and white flour as in the original grain; using no additives.
+So you must have access to a mill.

 You are unlikely to find 100 percent real flour on the supermarket shelves; unless you have an uncle in the milling business it's a vain hope.

-It also means preparing the dough with none of the chemicals that commercial bakers use today; they are one of the big causes of irritable bowel syndrome.
+It also means preparing the dough with none of the chemicals that commercial bakers use today; they are a major cause of irritable bowel syndrome.

-September is the month the aficionados in the UK are having a huge celebration
+September is the month when the aficionados in the UK are having a huge celebration

 of baking real bread the old-fashioned way using a sourdough starter.

-I instead keep a living culture that I scoop from every
+Or you can keep a living culture that you will scoop from every

 morning.
-You feed it with just flour and perhaps a little raw honey now and then; and unchlorinated water or you would kill those friendly-bugs.
+You feed it with just flour; and unchlorinated water or you would kill those friendly-bugs.

-These bugs start the digestion of the carbs releasing gas that makes the dough rise and produce a variety of sour-tasting nutrients that give the loaf its amazing flavour; it is these acids that also slow the rate at which the glucose produced from the starch is absorbed into the blood stream.
+These bugs start the digestion of the carbs, releasing gas that makes the dough rise and produce a variety of sour-tasting nutrients that give the loaf its amazing flavour; it is those acids that also reduce the rate at which the glucose produced is absorbed into the blood stream.
 That means it has a low GI.
 Researchers give it a mouthful; postprandial glycemic response.

 However even this remains controversial.
 A group of Israeli researchers found that this is not necessarily the case[2].
 It is dependent on whether you are baking with true 100% wholemeal, the sourdough-culture used and whether you have a happy microbiome in your own tum; for this reason we also make and enjoy kefir regularly.

-In fact we have more recently started making a kefir sourdough bread that has a softer-crumb and is even more tasty and digestible.
+In fact we have more recently started making a kefir sourdough bread that has a softer-crumb and is even more tasty and digestible; the bugs are killed by the high temperature obviously but their metabolites remain in the loaf.

-Sourdough September discusses making your loaf the traditional way.
+Sourdough September discusses baking your loaf the traditional way.

 Just as important the sourdough predigests the gluten in the flour.
-That is the protein, essential to making a decent loaf, but it contains an amino acid, proline, that is resistant to enzyme action in the normal proving time; leaving short-chain fragments that cause havoc in the intestines of roughly one in a hundred people.
+That is the protein, essential to making a decent loaf but it contains an amino acid called proline; it is resistant to enzyme action in the normal proving time.
+Short-chain fragments may remain uncleaved causing havoc in the intestine of roughly one person in a hundred.

 Researchers have found that even most of those suffering from a very severe form of gluten intolerance called Coeliac Sprue can enjoy sourdough bread that has had a very long fermentation time; at least 24-hours.

-Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating and discomfort and even serious diarrhoea.
+Without sourdough, those suffering from gluten sensitivity are unable to enjoy the proven benefits of many whole grains; they get bloating, discomfort and even serious diarrhoea.

 Are you suffering from irritable bowel syndrome?
-Then it's time to join the Sourdough September movement and baking your own loaf.
+Then it's time to join the Sourdough September movement; bake your own loaf.

 Try baking some sourdough.
-Once you get started it is not difficult; it takes me literally five-minutes every morning[3].
+Once you get started it's not difficult; it takes me literally five-minutes every morning[3].

 Sourdough bread stays fresh much longer by the way and is far less likely to go mouldy.
-For one day only, you can keep it in a plastic bag but, for longer periods, paper is better.
+For one day only, you can keep it in a plastic bag but for extended periods, paper is better.
 If you bake daily as we do, it makes no difference.

-Many of us have given up on pizza, much as we love it; the bloating and even frank pain and feeling of rocks in the belly is just too much.
+Many of us have given up on pizza, much as we love it; the bloating, even frank pain and the feeling of rocks in the belly is just too much.

-Then this September it's time to start experimenting with a sourdough pizza crust; to my great surprise I have absolutely no discomfort after a delicious wholesome meal.
+Then this September may be time to start experimenting with a sourdough pizza crust; to my great surprise I have absolutely no discomfort after a delicious wholesome slice.

 I have given this pizza a bit of a kick using our peppadew sauce but you could use any chili in your garden.
 We attribute our wellness in our dotage in part to the probiotics we enjoy from our meals every day.
-Whether it's the live bugs from the fermented foods we enjoy, or the metabolites they leave behind, researchers are saying it is so important that they are calling the colon the "second brain."
+Whether it's the live bugs from the fermented foods we love, or the metabolites they leave behind, researchers are saying it is so important that they are describing the colon as the "second brain."

-Take sourdough September into ever week of the year; bake your own bread and spend time finding out about the simple fermented foods that taste so good and are so important for our well-being.
+Take sourdough September into every week of the year; bake your own bread and spend time finding out about the simple fermented foods that taste so good and are important for our well-being.
 It all comes back to why whole grain is better.

 Sourdough September will enable you to step up to a whole new level of wellness; and your bread will become renowned and revered by family and friends.